mira5619/project4-website-performans-optimization/README.md

 # project4-website-performans-optimization
 This is my submission for Project 4- Website Performance Optimization of Udacity Front-End Web Development Nanodegree.
-This is a web site, it contain several folders with css html and js files.
+This is a web site, it contain several folders with css, html and js files.
 The source code were suppled by Udacity, and can be found at: https://github.com/udacity/frontend-nanodegree-mobile-portfolio.
 I made only small changes in order to improve performance.